zydeco/zydeco.github.io/minivmac4ios.md

 * iOS 7 or later
 * ROM image from Mac Plus, Mac II and/or Mac 128K
 * Disk images with Mac software
-* Xcode 7 required for compiling
+* Xcode 7 or 8 required for building

 ## Download